 by Sabrina Zottoli, LifeWay Social Worker

-There are many benefits of horticultural therapy.
+There are many benefits of horticultural therapy, either on its own or combined with something like CBD, providing that CBD oil law permits this.
 It has been shown to improve cognitive, psychological, emotional, physical, social and financial wellbeing.
 Here at Lifeway, horticultural therapy has been the spotlight of these past couple of months within our community in the safe houses.

 Committed to healing modalities for survivors, LifeWay ensures each house has the capacity for a garden and ensures proper equipment and items necessary for sustaining the garden are available.
 Additionally, in the last year, LifeWay supported me by granting me the funds and time to become certified in Horticultural Therapy.